Option 2: Introduction to Thuluth and Naskh Scripts

 - Felt or leather pad for under your paper

-- Arabic calligraphy paper (glossy laser printer paper if not available)
+- Arabic calligraphy paper ( alternative: glossy laser printer paper)

 - Leather hand rest (other materials are also acceptable)